BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    The rest of the file is a pretty standard Backbone.js View class:

    Backbone.js views have a one-to-one relationship with DOM elements, and the view's DOM element is listed in the `el` property.
-After the `el` property is set, the view's model attribute is set to a new instance of the model returned by model.js.
-The new model instance is also passed a message property ("You are now using Backbone, Require, Modernizr, and jQuery!"), which is eventually printed to the index.html page.
+After the `el` property is set, the view's model attribute is set to a new instance of the model returned by model.js (which was listed at the top as a dependency).
+The new model instance is also instantiated with a message property ("You are now using Backbone, Require, Modernizr, and jQuery!"), which is eventually printed to the `index.html` page.
 Next, the view's `template` property is set using [Underscore.js](https://github.com/documentcloud/underscore) `template` method.

    **Note**: If you have read all of the documentation up until this point, you will most likely have already noticed that [lodash](https://github.com/bestiejs/lodash) is being used instead of Underscore.js.
 Apart from having a bit better performance and cross-browser stability than Underscore.js, lodash also provides a custom build process.
 Although I have provided a version of lodash that has all of the Underscore.js methods you would expect, you can download a custom build and swap that in.

    Next, you will find an `events` object with one property.
-Here is where all of your View DOM event handlers should be stored.
-Keep in mind that Backbone is using the jQuery `delegate` method, so it expects a selector that is inside of your View's `el` property.
-The one event handler I listed binds a click event to the View `el` element (event delegation... important concept there) and gives it an id context of `example`.
-I then provide a method to be called when the event is triggered (only provide the method name).
-I am calling a method that initiates a standard window prompt when the text on the page is clicked.
+Here is where all of your View DOM event handlers associated with the HTML element referenced by your View's `el` property should be stored.
+Keep in mind that Backbone is using the jQuery `delegate` method, so it expects a selector that is within your View's `el` property.
+The one event handler I listed binds a click event to the View's `el` element (event delegation) and gives it an id context of `example`.
+I then provide a method to be called when the event is triggered by providing the method name.

    Finally, I am declaring a `render` method on my View.
 Backbone expects you to override the `render` method with your own functionality, so that is what I did.
 All my `render` method does is append the View's template to the page.